-As we have seen in this section it is clear that pregnant women have some moral obligations not to harm the people their fetuses will become.
+As we have seen in this Section it is clear that pregnant individuals have some moral obligations not to harm the people their fetuses will become.
 However, what exactly these moral obligations are is less clear.
-How serious must the harm be before pregnant women are morally obliged to avoid it?
-How much effort and/or personal risk is she obliged to put into preventing the harm?
+How serious must the harm be before pregnant individuals are morally obliged to avoid it?
+How much effort and/or personal risk are they obliged to put into preventing the harm?

-A further question remains: should we attempt to transfer these moral obligations pregnant women have towards their future children into legal obligations?
+A further question remains: should we attempt to transfer these moral obligations pregnant individuals have towards their future children into legal obligations?
 That is, should we attempt to 'encourage' the fulfilment of these obligations through government policy or even legal sanctions?
 We are left with a very difficult situation.
 Either:

-· we decide that as it is difficult to be clear what specific moral obligations pregnant women have towards their future children and because we recognise the importance of respecting the autonomy of all individuals, including pregnant women, we decide that developing policy that attempts to 'encourage' or enforce these moral obligations is not ethically justifiable especially where any treatments 'encouraged' are invasive;
+we decide that as it is difficult to be clear what specific moral obligations pregnant individuals have towards their future children and because we recognise the importance of respecting the autonomy of all individuals, including individuals who are pregnant, we decide that developing policy that attempts to 'encourage' or enforce these moral obligations is not ethically justifiable especially where any treatments 'encouraged' are invasive;